GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/expressions-reference.md

 ## Sprite

-Animated object which can be used for most elements of a game [Read more explanations about it.](https://wiki.gdevelop.io/gdevelop5/objects/sprite)
+Animated object which can be used for most elements of a game.
+[Read more explanations about it.](https://wiki.gdevelop.io/gdevelop5/objects/sprite)

 | Expression | Description |  |
 |-----|-----|-----|